0foo/study_notes/rhcsa-summary/topics/NFS-AutoFS.md

 * ls or navigate will mount!
 * mount point in auto.master must be present
 * mount points in auto.nfs DO NOT need to be present
+* the mount point in auto.master will be overwritten

 * direct mounts: